FortiGate

 Virtual routing and forwarding ID (VRF ID) is used to isolate the traffic of a particular interface by creating a specific routing table.

-Virtual local area networks ID helps in segmenting a LAN into multiple broadcast domains (helps in achieving more granular level control of traffic).
+A Virtual Local Area Network ID helps in segmenting a LAN into multiple broadcast domains (which assists with achieving a more granular level control of traffic).

 While configuring VLAN on FortiGate, there is an option to set VRF ID as well as VLAN ID.